deepkit/deepkit-website2/src/pages/documentation/app/modules.md

 # Modules

-Deepkit framework is highly modular and allows you to split your application into several handy modules.
+Deepkit is highly modular and allows you to split your application into several handy modules.
 Each module has its own dependency injection sub-container (inheriting all parent providers), configuration, commands and much more.
 In the chapter [Getting Started](../framework.md) you have already created one module - the root module. `new App` takes almost the same arguments as a module, because it creates the root module for you automatically in the background.

 You can skip this chapter if you do not plan to split your application into submodules, or if you do not plan to make a module available as a package to others.